Is the Dead Sea worth visiting?

 Since we have settled that winter is the best season to visit the Dead Sea, don’t be afraid you’ll be cold once you get out of the water.
 Israel’s got you covered.
 Their beach showers are running hot water, so you can just stand under it for however long.
 High five, Israel—another thing you outrun the majority of the world with!

 The easiest way to get to the Dead Sea is by car.
-So, rent a car, hit the road and you’ll be by the Dead Sea in no time as the drive from Tel Aviv to Dead Sea takes about an hour and 30 minutes.
+So, rent a car, hit the road, and you’ll be by the Dead Sea in no time as the drive from Tel Aviv to the Dead Sea takes about an hour and 30 minutes.
 If you’re traveling to the Dead Sea from Jerusalem, the drive gets even shorter and takes about 45 minutes.

 You might also be interested in reading: